 - Ministry of Health: A strong partnership exists particularly for setting up new tests, as well as services in the context of national programs such as influenza and HIV EID.

-- Ministry of Justice and Police: Due to the establishment of forensic DNA analysis, an intensive cooperation is needed with both the Committee that is preparing the Surinamese Forensic Institute, the Judicial Service, the forensic investigation as well as the Public Prosecutor.
+- Ministry of Justice and Police: Due to the establishment of forensic DNA analysis, there is an intensive cooperation with the Judicial Service, the forensic investigation and the Public Prosecutor.

 - PAHO office in Suriname: Active participation in AMI/RAVREDA activities goes through the PAHO.

-- American Embassy in Suriname: Both PEPFAR activities, and the establishment of a Forensic DNA database, go through the American Embassy.
+- U.S. Embassy in Suriname: Both PEPFAR activities, and the establishment of a Forensic DNA database, go through the U.S. Embassy.

-- CDC, Hong Kong: Being connected to the International Influenza Quality Assessment Program, requires direct contact with the EQAP Influenza Division.
+- Centers for Disease Control and Prevention (CDC): Being connected to the International Influenza Quality Assessment Program, requires direct contact with the EQAP Influenza Division.

-- GAP (Global AIDS Program): Being connected to the international HIV Quality Assessment Program requires direct contact with the International Laboratory Branch (HIV EID).
+- Global HIV/AIDS Program: Being connected to the international HIV Quality Assessment Program requires direct contact with the International Laboratory Branch (HIV EID).

-- Centers of Disease Control and Prevention (CDC) in Atlanta: In the context of malaria research, there is a good collaboration with the Malaria Branch of the CDC.
+- Centers for Disease Control and Prevention (CDC) in Atlanta: In the context of malaria research, there is a good collaboration with the Malaria Branch of the CDC.

 - Amazon Malaria Initiative (AMI-RAVREDA): Cooperation for malaria research in the Amazon countries.

-- PEPFAR (Presidential Election Plan for AIDS Relief): for the various activities of the department in relation to HIV.
+- PEPFAR: for the various activities of the Biochemistry department in relation to HIV.

 - Dutch Forensic Institute (NFI) in the context of forensic DNA analysis.

-- Leiden University Medical Centre (LUMC) : Collaboration for research and diagnosis of infectious diseases.
+- Leiden University Medical Centre (LUMC) (LUMC) Collaboration for research and diagnosis of infectious diseases.